Accelerated students

 While you are still undergraduate student status, yes.
 Once you are considered a full-time graduate student, you will need to exchange your undergraduate ID card for a graduate ID card (if your status changes between fall and spring semester, you are strongly encouraged to do this before leaving campus for Christmas break).
 See instructions on the Falcon Exchange site.

 Yes, Winding Hill has Messiah provided printers.
 Students can upload money onto their ID card to print.
-Note: graduate students are not given pre-loaded money on their ID cards like undergraduate students are.
+While students are undergrad status, their pre-loaded printing dollars will continue to work, even at Winding Hill.
+Note: once fully graduate student status, pre-loaded money is not placed on grad student ID cards like undergraduate students are.
 Printer locations can be found on the Messiah Press site.

 Parking

 Messiah students can only be issued one parking permit location at a time.
-If you are undergraduate status, or are a graduate student living on main campus, you should obtain a main campus parking permit at the lot for which you register.
+If you are undergraduate status, or are a graduate student living on main campus, you should obtain a main campus parking permit at the lot you are assigned.
 If you are living off-campus and attending classes only at Winding Hill, you should request a Winding Hill parking permit.
+Note: Winding Hill issued parking passes require students to park in the visitor lot when at Main Campus.
 Find additional information and register for parking here.
+Email studentparking@messiah.edu with any questions.

 Student Financial Services